zopefoundation/zc.ngi/src/zc/ngi/README.txt

     Application callback to handle incoming UDP messages.

 The interfaces are split between "implementation" and "application" interfaces.
-An implementation of the NGI provides Implementation, IConnection, IListener, and IUDPListener.
+An implementation of the NGI provides IImplementation, IConnection, IListener, and IUDPListener.
 An application provides IConnectionHandler and one or more of IClientConnectHandler, IServer, or IUDPHandler.